Manhunt Underway For Man Who Allegedly Killed Girlfriend At Garland Apartment Complex

 GARLAND, Texas (CBSDFW.COM) – Police in Garland are searching for a man who allegedly shot and killed his girlfriend with her two children nearby at an apartment complex Saturday evening.

-Police say they responded to a complex in the 2900 block of West Walnut at around 9 p.m. and located two children who were crying and asking for help.READ MORE: Some North Texas Businesses Opt To Drop Mask Policy Early
+Police say they responded to a complex in the 2900 block of West Walnut at around 9 p.m. and located two children who were crying and asking for help.READ MORE: Texas Teachers Are Making Surprise, In-Person Visits To Students Struggling With Online Learning

 Police say they identified her boyfriend, 40-year-old Rodrigo Roman Villareal, as the suspect in her murder.
 They believe he left the apartment in a blue Mazda 6 with an Illinois license plate P393720.

 A motive for the shooting is unknown as police continue to investigate.
-Anyone who may have information on Villareal is asked to call police at 972.485.4840.MORE NEWS: Texas Live!
-Hosting Hiring Fair Monday To Fill Over 200 Positions
+Anyone who may have information on Villareal is asked to call police at 972.485.4840.MORE NEWS: CDC Issues First Set of Guidelines On How Fully Vaccinated People Can Visit Safely with Others

 Garland Crime Stoppers is also offering a reward of up to $5,000 for information that leads to his arrest.
 They can be reached at 972.272.8477.